DrSciCortex/CyberFingerMod/README.md

 This script enables keyboard & mouse focus to be swapped between Resonite, and the window manager desktop by pressing win-f.
 This is very useful for interacting with you desktop using mouse and keyboard, something you will spontaneously be interested in doing now that you have CyberFingers!

+## Known Issues

+The following are know issues we are working on fixes for:
+1. Resonite RawDataTool support is incomplete, as they assume VR Controllers as datasources ... this affects objects that use them under the hood, like laser pointers.
+1. Laser noise - this can be addressed with some filtering to allow more accurate pointing
+1. Left controller is high latency (~1s) for the first 30s-1min of booting up...
+After this warm-up period, latency becomes very usable.
+This is likely an ESP-NOW config issue.

 ## License